Cutwell/lovesay.js/README.md

 ### ❖ Information

-  lovesay.js is a javascript port of [lovesay](https://github.com/ZenithDS/lovesay) that displays a quote from a loved one based on the day of the month or a quote passed in via arguments.
+  lovesay.js is a javascript port of [lovesay](https://github.com/ZenithDS/lovesay) that displays a quote from a loved one or a quote passed in via arguments.

   <img src="assets/lovesay.gif" alt="lovesay.js gif">